British Values Statement

 In our school we actively promote British Values in order to prepare all children to be responsible and respectful members of the community.
-Examples of this are explained below.
+We are currently working as part of a pilot with 3 other Leicestershire and 5 Leicester City Schools who are aiming to become No Outsiders in Our Schools accredited.

 Democracy - Pupils have the opportunity to share their views, opinions and suggestions through our Class and School Council meetings, election of school councillors and making contributions within the curriculum.
 Pupils contribute to school evaluation and development through questionnaires.